Owner of a Lonely Heart: Development and production

 By January 1983, most of the backing tracks and vocals for the Cinema album had been recorded, but an additional song was needed.
 While Rabin was on a toilet break, Horn left his demo tape running and heard his version of "Owner of a Lonely Heart".
 He disliked Rabin's inclinations toward "American rock" in his songs and its verse lyrics, which he remembered as: "You don't wanna go dancing, you won't even answer the phone.
 You so scared of romancing, everything you do is alone".
 However, he recognised the "powerful" introduction with its "snap jump cut" into the main riff, plus its strong chorus hook, as a hit single.
-"The verses of it were so awful that I was convinced that if we didn't put loads of whizz, bangs and gags all over the verse that no one would ever listen to it".
+"The verses of it were so awful that I was convinced that if we didn't put loads of whizzbangs and gags all over the verse that no one would ever listen to it".

 Horn recalled pleading with the band to record it on the grounds that they needed a hit single, despite the group's reluctance.
 Subsequent musical and lyrical changes were then made by Horn and Squire, and for several days the group attempted to perform it.
 Horn was dissatisfied with the addition of various drum fills and superfluous sections, and suggested they record it "straight and simple" without changing the original riff.
 Rabin agreed to change his song this way, but wanted to keep the sound levels "very loud" which Horn "was totally into".
 It took Horn approximately seven months to convince Rabin to rewrite the lyrics.
 Once Rabin agreed, several versions were produced which included Horn's contribution of the verses including: "Move yourself, you always live your life...", which earned him 15% of the song credit.

-For the song's opening, Rabin used the same guitar tone that he'd employed on a session he did for Manfred Mann's Earth Band, which involved panning two guitar tracks left and right and aiming for a sound "as heavy as possible".
-The arpeggiated guitar part on the verses, according to Horn, was played on a 12-string Rickenbacker, though has been disputed.
+For the song's opening, Rabin used the same guitar tone that he had employed on a session he did for Manfred Mann's Earth Band, which involved panning two guitar tracks left and right and aiming for a sound "as heavy as possible".
+The arpeggiated guitar part on the verses, according to Horn, was played on a 12-string Rickenbacker, though this has been disputed.
 Chris Squire's bass guitar parts were played on his custom-built Electra MPC Outlaw - making use of two of its plug-in features (the octave box and the phaser) - run through a 100-watt Marshall amplifier:

 Squire also added a Motown-influenced bridge section to the song, following the second chorus.